 Stocks are long duration assets which means you must wait a while for profits to flow back to you on your investment.

-So when you decide to invest in stocks, you’d want to compare that against a similar duration and of course a safer benchmark investment.
+So, when you decide to invest in stocks, you’d want to compare that against a similar duration and of course a safer benchmark investment.
+And the safest of them all that matches an aggregate stock market’s approximate duration is the 10-year Treasury bond.

-And depending upon what is going on in the global economy at any given time, that risk premium can change.
+And depending upon what is going on in the economy at any given time, that risk premium can change.

-Coming out of traumatic economic times and you’ll see some of the widest risk premiums.
-And the best of times to invest.
+Coming out of traumatic economic times and you’ll see some of the widest risk premiums and the best of times to invest.

 But come to think of it, everything and anything to do with making investment decisions, almost everything boils down to that 10-year Treasury bond yield.
-It is like a linchpin that decides all capital allocation decisions – in your home, at your business and with your investments.
+It is like a linchpin that guides all capital allocation decisions – in your home, at your business and with your investments.

 The lower that yield, the lower the discount rate.
 The lower the discount rate, the lower the hurdle rate and the more bloated everything becomes.